Millie's Guide Public

 What should you study to start a career in writing?

-The first answer that probably comes to mind is enrolling in any university program with “literature”, “creative writing” or “journalism” in the degree name.
-These programs offer a dedicated focus on certain kinds of writing such as writing analytically about literature, producing your own creative writing and how to write to report on current affairs respectively.
-If you’re interested in studying journalism specifically, you can find some great advice in our guide studying journalism in the US and in the UK.
-Other examples outside of journalism include English literature, but also writing-based degrees such as History or Philosophy!
+The first answer that probably comes to mind is enrolling in a university program with "literature," "creative writing," or "journalism" in the degree name.
+These programs offer a dedicated focus on certain kinds of writing, such as writing analytically about literature, producing your own creative pieces, or reporting on current affairs, respectively.
+If you're interested in studying journalism specifically, you can find some great advice in our guide to studying journalism in the US and the UK.
+Other examples, outside of journalism, include English literature and writing-based degrees such as History or Philosophy!

 “It’s worth taking courses in other specializations or trying out an internship that approaches writing from a different angle.”